 Below are some of the frequently asked questions that we receive about caring for braces.
 We strive to provide as much information as possible to make you feel comfortable and prepared for your visit, as well as to start treatment with us.

-Feel free to call us or email us if you have any further questions!
+Feel free to contact us if you have any further questions!

 Can I brush my teeth before my appointment?

 Yes, unless you have a bracket or wire loose or broken, then we ask that you don't brush.
 We also don't want you to brush before getting brackets on as the flouride in the toothpaste makes it harder for us to bond to your teeth.
 Otherwise, we have a tooth-brushing station at the clinic that you can use!

 How can I find out when my next orthodontic appointment is?

 Make sure that you give our office your current cell phone number, your cell phone provider, and your current email address.
 You will receive a text and/or email the day before your scheduled appointment, which will save you from having to call our office.
 You can always call to find out when your next appointment is scheduled.

 Call our office so we can determine if we need to schedule an emergency appointment and save the bracket in a ziploc bag.
 Bring it with you to your next appointment so we can bond it back on.

 If a spacer happens to come out call our office to schedule an appointment so that we can replace it.

 What determines what kind of retainer I get when I get my braces off?